ncbi/rapt/GCP RAPT.md

 ### Review the output
 *GCP RAPT* generates a tarball named `output.tar.gz` in your designated bucket, under a "directory" named after the 10-character job-id assigned at the start of the execution (i.e. "2894b72f9f").
 The tarball contains the following files:
-1. concise.log is file with the log of major stages and status of your RAPT run
+1. concise.log is file with the log of major stages and status of your RAPT run<br>
-2. verbose.log is a detailed log file of all the actions and console outputs that RAPT performed for your run
+2. verbose.log is a detailed log file of all the actions and console outputs that RAPT performed for your run<br>
-3. skesa.out.fa: multifasta files of the assembled contigs produced by SKESA
+3. skesa.out.fa: multifasta files of the assembled contigs produced by SKESA<br>
-4. ani-tax-report.txt and ani-tax-report.xml: Taxonomy verification results in text or XML format
+4. ani-tax-report.txt and ani-tax-report.xml: Taxonomy verification results in text or XML format<br>
-5. PGAP annotation results in multiple formats:
+5. PGAP annotation results in multiple formats:<br>
-   * annot.gbk: annotated genome in GenBank flat file format
+   * annot.gbk: annotated genome in GenBank flat file format<br>
-   * annot.gff: annotated genome in GFF3 format
+   * annot.gff: annotated genome in GFF3 format<br>
-   * annot.sqn: annotated genome in ASN format
+   * annot.sqn: annotated genome in ASN format<br>
-   * annot.faa: multifasta file of the proteins annotated on the genome
+   * annot.faa: multifasta file of the proteins annotated on the genome<br>
-   * annot.fna: multifasta file of the trancripts annotated on the genome
+   * annot.fna: multifasta file of the trancripts annotated on the genome<br>
    * calls.tab: tab-delimited file of the coordinates of detected foreign sequence.
 Empty if no foreign contaminant was found.

 Along with the tarball there is also a `run.log` file generated automatically by the Google Life Sciences Pipeline where RAPT is invoked.
 This file catches all output to stdout and stderr by anything, and may be helpful to identify the problem should any happens.